How to know if your company would benefit from adopting AI

 How to get the biggest chatbot ROI

-How can companies increase their ROI of a chatbot?
+How can companies increase their ROI using a chatbot platform?
 There are five key ways:

 - Solve the right issue: Use AI to automate the right kinds of customer queries.
 These are high-volume, costly tickets that are easily and fully resolved by AI.
 Don’t guess which use cases are best suited for automation – identify these top use cases based on an analysis of your historic tickets and data.